top of page

 1. Prep your workspace.

-2. Mix the products according to specific product ratios.
+2. Mix the products to create the resin mixture according to specific product ratios.

 3. Add tints, pastes, powders, or even objects.